 A brisk, 20 minute walk later and I found Wood Street Coffee, tucked inside a shared shop on a lovely stretch of Orford Road.
 With coffee from Climpson and Sons and some splendid home-made cakes, Wood Street Coffee more than made up for the difficulty I had in finding it.
 Add to that a friendly welcome and quirky interior and you’ve got a winner on your hands!

-Update: Whatever you do, don’t go to Orford Road!
-Wood Street Coffee has moved again!
-It’s still in Walthamstow, but now at Blackhorse Workshop, 1–2 Sutherland Rd Path, E17 6BX.
+December 2014: Whatever you do, don’t go to Orford Road!
+Wood Street Coffee has moved again, this time to a permanent home!
+It’s still in Walthamstow, but now at Blackhorse Workshop, 1–2 Sutherland Road Path, E17 6BX.
+You can see what I made of it when I visited in July 2019.

 You can read more of my thoughts after the gallery.